 Cluj-Napoca is the second pillar of our Romanian business right after Bucharest.
 The Transylvanian IT cluster, **Babes-Bolyai University** as the academic partner for most firms in the city, and a notably research-oriented market character — this isn't an outsourcing cluster of the "30 thousand juniors for a London bank" type, it's an R&D cluster where major firms build their own centres for AI, computer vision, automotive software and high-performance computing.

-AI cluster for a research lab — the reference project in Cluj
+AI compute for research labs — the segment Cluj is built for

-Our delivered project `ai-cluster-research-lab` (2025) is exactly the type of contract for which Cluj is currently the best address in Europe.
-A research lab at one of the local universities needed AI compute capacity at a level that isn't about cloud — about its own on-prem, latency-deterministic infrastructure.
-Delivery: **8 nodes with 2× NVIDIA RTX PRO 6000 Blackwell** per node (16 GPUs total, serially interconnected), **NVIDIA Mellanox InfiniBand NDR** backbone (400 Gb/s per port, sub-microsecond RDMA latency), **rear-door heat exchanger** water cooling (captures about 80% of heat in the rack before it reaches the hot aisle), and **Slurm + Pyxis/Enroot** orchestration for containerised workloads (each research team has its namespace, but the GPU is shared via fairshare scheduler).
+Cluj is currently the best address in Europe for the kind of contract we specialise in: AI compute capacity that isn't about cloud, but about its own on-prem, latency-deterministic infrastructure.
+The typical research-lab design we engage on: **8 nodes with 2× NVIDIA RTX PRO 6000 Blackwell** per node (16 GPUs total, serially interconnected), **NVIDIA Mellanox InfiniBand NDR** backbone (400 Gb/s per port, sub-microsecond RDMA latency), **rear-door heat exchanger** water cooling (captures about 80% of heat in the rack before it reaches the hot aisle), and **Slurm + Pyxis/Enroot** orchestration for containerised workloads (each research team gets its namespace, GPUs shared via fairshare scheduler).

-This project wasn't about "we buy expensive GPUs" — it was about an **engineering solution for heat and network**.
+A project of this type isn't about "we buy expensive GPUs" — it's about an **engineering solution for heat and network**.
 Blackwell nodes run continuously above 700 W per card.
 16 cards in one rack means about 12 kW of just GPU power draw, plus CPU, plus PSU losses — total rack TDP above 18 kW.
 Traditional front-to-back air cooling for a rack in this category isn't enough.
 Rear-door HX with a glycol loop is currently the most practical solution for research-scale clusters (full DLC immersion is an option, but over-engineered for 8 nodes).
 InfiniBand NDR is a necessity, not a luxury — for MoE models and tensor-parallel inference, network latency is a direct part of wall-clock training time.

-For us the interesting part was that **Slurm orchestration** wasn't dimensioned "by the book" from the NVIDIA reference design — it was tuned according to the actual workload mix (60% vision research, 30% LLM fine-tuning, 10% classic HPC).
-The Pyxis container layer allowed researchers to bring their own CUDA versions without colliding with the global installation — that's exactly what makes the cluster usable for a multi-team environment.
+The interesting part is that **Slurm orchestration** can't be dimensioned "by the book" from the NVIDIA reference design — it has to be tuned according to the actual workload mix (vision research, LLM fine-tuning, classic HPC).
+The Pyxis container layer lets researchers bring their own CUDA versions without colliding with the global installation — that's what makes the cluster usable for a multi-team environment.
+We haven't yet delivered a Blackwell cluster in Cluj; this is the segment where the Bucharest office actively pre-engages local universities and R&D centres.

 Cluj IT cluster — Bosch, Emerson, Endava, Tetarom